influxdata/docs-v2/content/chronograf/v1.9/administration/config-options.md

 #### `--custom-auto-refresh`

-Add custom auto auto-refresh intervals to the list of of available auto-refresh intervals in Chronograf dashboards.
+Add custom auto-refresh intervals to the list of of available auto-refresh intervals in Chronograf dashboards.
 Provide a semi-colon-delimited list of key-value pairs where the key is the interval name that appears in the auto-refresh dropdown menu and the value is the auto-refresh interval in milliseconds.